thoughtspot/thoughtspot.github.io/_appliance/vmware/installing-vmware.md

 ### Step 1: Log into your cluster
 Use Terminal on a Mac or a terminal emulator on Windows to log into your cluster.
 1. Run `ssh admin@clusterIP` or `ssh admin@hostname`, replacing 'clusterIP' or 'hostname' with your specific network information.
-2. When prompted, enter the admin password: th0ughtSp0t.
+2. When prompted, enter the admin password.
+Ask your network administrator if you do not know the admin credentials.
 ```
     $ ssh admin@clusterIP
 ```